- Places to Explore

 - Fodor's Choice

 Wet 'n Wild

-As confirmed by Aquatics International, Wet 'n Wild, which opened in 1977, was the world's first water park.
-Although it's now far from alone, it remains extremely popular thanks to its quality; service; and ability to create more heart-stopping waterslides, rides, and tubing adventures than its competitors.
-There's a complete water playground for kids, numerous high-energy slides for adults, a lazy-river ride, and some quiet sandy beaches on which you can stretch out and get a tan.
+It all began in 1977 with Wet 'n Wild, created by George Millay, who was also one of the founders of SeaWorld.
+Although it's now far from alone, Wet 'n Wild remains extremely popular, thanks to its quality, service, and ability to create more heart-stopping waterslides, rides, and tubing adventures than its competitors.
+Indeed, new rides seem to be added like clockwork, old ones improved, and settings developed for the comfort of guests.
+There's a complete water playground for kids, numerous high-energy slides for adults, a lazy-river ride, and some quiet, sandy beaches on which you can stretch out and get a tan.

 Speaking of high energy, this is a park that requires a lot of it.
-A day here is often a marathon of climbing, sliding, swimming, and splashing.
-You may not notice just how much your stamina is being drained as you scamper from slide to slide.
+A day here is often a marathon of climbing steps, sliding, swimming, and splashing, though you may not notice just how much your stamina is being drained as you scamper from slide to slide.
 Plan to take breaks: laze in a beach chair and eat high-protein meals and snacks to maintain your strength.
 You can bring in a cooler for a picnic or eat at a restaurant in one of several food courts.